Elm Farm Ollie: Record Flight

 Up until the expo, no cow is known to have flown.
 In keeping with the motivations for the show, it was hoped that getting a cow airborne would generate buzz about planes, show the stability and safety of aircraft, and demonstrate the possibility of aviation as an effective means to transport livestock.
 Advertisements for the stunt also promised "scientific data will be collected on her behavior."
 Elm Farm Ollie, a Guernsey cow, was flown in a Ford Trimotor piloted by Claude Sterling of Parks Air College from her home at Sunnymeade Farms in Bismarck, Missouri to St. Louis.
 She was reportedly chosen because of her high daily milk yield, requiring up to three daily milkings.
 She was milked by Elsworth Bunce, in the process also becoming the first cow milked in-flight.
 The yield was then put into containers attached to parachutes and tossed out of the aircraft as it flew over the onlookers in the city below.
 Some accounts state the milking occurred on the flight from Bismarck, while others indicate it took place during a second flight that originated in St. Louis.
-As Lindburgh was speculated to attend the exposition, some milk was reserved for him, though the speculation proved to be false and he never actually made it to St. Louis.
+As Lindbergh was speculated to attend the exposition, some milk was reserved for him, though the speculation proved to be false and he never actually made it to St. Louis.